jlawrence/flexbox-presentation/readme.md

 ## Editing Slide Content

 Each header in _content.md_ is a slide.
 Text after the header is shown in the notes section.
-CSS after the header is displayed on the slide so that the reader can see it. this is referred to as the "Display CSS".
+CSS after the header is displayed on the slide so that the reader can see it.
+This is referred to as the "Display CSS".

 ### Example Details